Carrot Cake

 Simply Altitude Pro-Tips

-Drain the Carrots: Excess moisture is the #1 cause of gummy carrot cake at altitude.
+• Drain the Carrots: Too much moisture is the #1 cause of gummy carrot cake at altitude.

-Oil Over Butter: Oil stays liquid at cooler temperatures, keeping the cake moist without weakening structure.
+• Use Oil instead of Butter: Oil stays liquid at cooler temperatures, keeping the cake moist without weakening structure.

 Explore More High-Altitude Baking

-If you enjoyed this recipe, make sure to check out our High Altitude Baking Made Simple page.
-It’s the ultimate resource for mastering the science of mountain baking, featuring my master adjustment charts and troubleshooting tips for every elevation.
+If you enjoyed this recipe, head over to our High Altitude Baking Made Simple page.
+It’s our combined resource for mastering the science of elevated baking, featuring helpful adjustment charts and troubleshooting tips for different altitudes.

 Looking for more mountain-tested favorites?